yorkmuseumstrust/digital/docs/support/help-razorblue.md

 ### 2. Describe your issue in detail.
 - Give a clear summary of the issue and more detail in the main message.
-- Any details help Razorblue understand the issue and address it more quickly.
+- Any details help IT Support understand the issue and address it more quickly.
 - Include:
 	- any error messages that have popped up
 	- any steps that you've tried to resolve the problem
 	- any other relevant information

 ### 3. Provide screenshots or screen recordings, if possible.
-Visual aids are one of the best ways to help Razorblue understand the issue quickly.
+Visual aids are one of the best ways to help IT Support understand the issue quickly.

 Here's how to do it: